-In addition to a review of materials provided by the target and its representatives, advisors typically search publicly available lien, litigation and bankruptcy filings in jurisdictions relevant to the target's operations and interview target management for clarification of key issues.
-Among other important matters, legal advisors seek to identify any obstacles to completing a transaction, including required consents or notices (third-party, equity holder or governmental) and restrictions that may impact the private equity sponsor's valuation of the target, such as non-competition, most-favoured nation pricing, exclusivity or non-solicitation provisions.
+In addition, advisors typically search publicly available lien, litigation and bankruptcy filings in jurisdictions relevant to the target's operations and interview target management for clarification of key issues.
+Among other important matters, legal advisors seek to identify obstacles to completing a transaction, including required consents or notices and restrictions that may impact the private equity sponsor's valuation, such as non-competition, most-favoured nation pricing, exclusivity or non-solicitation provisions.
 Increasingly, legal due diligence investigations focus on matters receiving heightened governmental and media scrutiny, such as anti-corruption compliance, data privacy and sexual misconduct.

-The increasing use of R&W insurance in private equity sponsored acquisitions has resulted in the production of more formal due diligence work product authored by advisors and their subject matter experts and heightened focus on conducting a comprehensive and thorough due diligence investigation.
-Prior to issuing a policy, the R&W insurance underwriter typically conducts its own independent legal due diligence investigation, reviews the due diligence reports prepared by the buyer's legal and other advisors and conducts detailed interviews with those advisors on the content of their reports and the scope of their investigation.
+The increasing use of R&W insurance in private equity-sponsored acquisitions has resulted in the production of more formal due diligence work product authored by advisors and heightened focus on conducting a comprehensive due diligence investigation.
+Prior to issuing a policy, the R&W insurance underwriter conducts its own independent legal due diligence investigation, reviews the due diligence reports prepared by the buyer's legal and other advisors and conducts interviews with those advisors on the content of their reports and the scope of their investigation.
+Underwriters are likely to focus significant attention on the target's response to COVID-19 and its effects on pre-closing operations.